 prompted bedding manufacturers to reevaluate their plans for 1988.

-The recent instability in the stock market, compounded by concern over interest rates and deficits, prompted bedding manufacturers to reevaluate their plans for 1988.
+The recent instability in the stock market, compounded by concern over interest rates and deficits, prompted bedding and futon mattress manufacturers to reevaluate their plans for 1988.

 But for the most part, bedding executives have determined that the year ahead still holds opportunities for their industry, even if the economy slows.
-They say they are convinced upscale consumers, the prime customers for high-margin premium and ultra-premium lines, are settling down and spending more money on home furnishings, including bedding.
+They say they are convinced upscale consumers, the prime customers for high-margin premium and ultra-premium lines, are settling down and spending more money on home furnishings, including bedding and futon mattress.
 They also contend that bedding is somewhat recession-proof because futon beds are necessary products, not luxuries.
-Inflationary sleeping.
+Let's find more tips at this post: Inflationary sleeping.
 (What's New?)